curvance/curvance-contracts/contracts/market/isolated/README.md

 ### Auction-based Liquidations

 Auction-based liquidations are the "primary" liquidation path inside Curvance.
 Auction-based liquidations are built in collaboration with Fastlane Labs and their AEE.
-Auction-based liquidations have a slight priority against traditional liquidations (currently 10 basis points) which acts as a discount on account collateral when compared to their outstanding debt obligations.
+Auction-based liquidations have a slight priority against traditional liquidations (market-dependent: 10 bps for correlated markets, 50 bps for uncorrelated markets) which acts as a discount on account collateral when compared to their outstanding debt obligations.
 Auction-based liquidations also have priority via backrunning oracle updates, currently built through Redstone oracle feeds.

 ```
 The workflow of an auction-based liquidation follows the steps: